marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 };
 ```

-Java has no extension methods, but instead provide similar functionality to LINQ using "Streams" and by collections extending the ``Stream<T>`` interface.
+Java has no extension methods, though Kotlin has them.
+Instead, Java provides similar functionality to LINQ using "Streams" and by collections extending the ``Stream<T>`` interface and the ``stream()``method.

-Streams in C# are something different.
-They are about a primitive involved in reading buffers of data, like a ``FileStream``.
+In C#, Streams are something different.
+They are about a group of primitives involved in reading buffers of data, like a ``FileStream``, deriving from the ``Stream``class.

 <h2 id="section-9">Async Await</h2>